forestdb/forestdb.org/models/bkmt-scalar-implicature.md

-third and final thing we notice is that the respective probabilities of the pragmatic listener assuming that the speaker saw that all 3 apples are red and of the pragmatic listener assuming that the speaker saw that only 1 of the 3 apples are red are more or less the same.
+third and final thing we notice is that the respective probabilities of the pragmatic listener assuming that the speaker saw that all 3 apples are red and of the pragmatic listener assuming that the speaker saw that only 1 of the 3 apples is red are more or less the same.
 There are several reasons for these findings.
 The first reason is that there is a chance, however small, that the third apple (the apple that the speaker does not have access to) is not actually red.
 The second reason is that the "some" utterance may cover scenarios in which the